Written by Yoppie

 There’s a lot to think about in this phase, but there are a few foods that can help with the above, like oatmeal, soybeans, lentils, poultry, peppers and oranges.

-The Ovulation phase is when your estrogen levels reach their peak and start to balance out again when your body releases an egg.
-With high estrogen, you will want to eat foods that support your liver, as these offer health benefits that can protect against environmental toxins known to impact hormones.
+The Ovulation phase is when your oestrogen levels reach their peak and start to balance out again when your body releases an egg.
+With high oestrogen, you will want to eat foods that support your liver, as these offer health benefits that can protect against environmental toxins known to impact hormones.
 Anti-inflammatory foods such as whole fruits, vegetables, and almonds will do the trick.

 This is the part of your cycle when you are most fertile, so if you are looking to encourage a pregnancy during this time, there are a few things you can look to add to your diet that are thought to help with this.
 One study of 232 women found that higher folate intake was associated with higher rates of implantation, so adding more of those leafy green veggies, and peas, kidney beans and breakfast cereals fortified with folic acid could help.